 - When children talk about conflict with a friend, ask questions like, “What are you feeling about that?” (urge them to go beyond vague words like “mad”) or “How do you imagine your friend is feeling?”

-- When we can imagine others having a full range of human emotions, we are likely to treat them with understanding rather than judgement.
+- When we can imagine others having a full range of human emotions, we are likely to treat them with understanding rather than judgment.

 If your girl is new to her school, she might be feeling anxious about finding friends, like Peppi from Awkward.
 Even if she is in a familiar school, changing friendships might make her feel unbalanced and unsure, like Amina in Amina’s Voice, or cause her to withdraw into shyness, like Anna in The Year of the Book.
 Read on below for more details about each of this month’s book selections.